econia-labs/econia-v5/doc/architecture-specification.md

 1. A runtime-level simulator `SHALL` determine in/out values for trades, to determine the results of a proposed trade ahead of time, in order to enable fill-or-kill orders as well as simulations from calling functions.
+1. The simulator `SHALL` accept the same arguments as the order APIs, returning asset in consumed, the asset out amount, and if the order would result in a post.
+1. The simulator `SHALL` use the same underlying logic as the matching engine, incorporating, for example, self-match behavior and absentee integrator handling logic.

 ### Eviction